Frequently Asked Questions

 What is your Cancellation / Refund Policy?

 Refund: We will provide a full refund for classes cancelled a minimum of 48 hours in advance.
-No refund for cancellations sooner than 48 hours.
-You may however choose to have the class postponed.
+Cancellations sooner than 48 hours can be applied as credit.
+You may however choose to postpone your attendance.
 (See below).

-Postponement: You may postpone a class and have your deposit/payment transferred to a class scheduled for a later date.
+Postponement: You may postpone a class and have your deposit/payment transferred to a class scheduled for a later date with no additional charge or penalty.